Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Conclusion

 \section{Conclusion}

-In the first part of the paper we have shown that the supervised learning loss, a semi-supervised learning loss, an extended supervised loss and the unsupervised ELBO-loss of variational autoencoders can all be derived under one unifying theme of variational inference.
+In the first part of the paper we have shown that the supervised learning loss, an extended supervised loss and the unsupervised ELBO-loss of variational autoencoders can all be derived under one unifying theme of variational inference.
 The inference in all these approaches can be traced back to the minimization of the KL-divergence between the true joint distribution of data and labels and an approximation for certain sub-parts of the joint distribution based on neural networks.

 For supervised learning, the derivation of the loss function from the KL-divergence of the joint distribution is well-known but the connection to variational inference of the posterior distribution is typically not being made.
-From our perspective, however, this interpretation is very useful in high-energy physics, even when using an MSE loss function which has very poor approximating power.
+From our perspective, however, this interpretation is very useful in high-energy physics, even when using an MSE loss function which corresponds to a standard normal posterior approximation.
 After all, a central task of a physics analysis is to calculate a posterior distribution, and the variational perspective shows that neural networks learn to predict exactly that.
-Normalizing flows with a standard normal base naturally generalize the MSE loss, and are crucial to make the variational inference perspective usable in practice.
+Conditional amortized normalizing flows with a standard normal base naturally generalize the MSE loss, and are crucial to make the variational inference perspective usable in practice.

 A simple replacement of observed with unobserved labels in the KL-divergence allows to eventually derive the ELBO loss of variational autoencoders.
 In this derivation, the usual encoder $q_\phi$ and decoder $p_\theta$ are both manifestly auxiliary, and are explicitly separated from the true distribution $\mathcal{P}_t$ which $p_\theta$ and $q_\phi$ both try to approximate within a given identifiability class of transformations.
 This is different from the usual derivation via the marginal likelihood, e.g. as discussed in the original VAE paper \cite{kingma2013}, where $p_\theta$ is often used to denote both the true posterior and the recognition model, which obfuscates the fact that those are typically not the same and also do not have to be the same parametric class.